ciernialab/Alder-ChIPseq-Tutorial/README.md

      cd ~/
      nano .bash_profile
     ```
-  -either replace or add lines as shown in the bash_profile.txt document
+  -either replace or add lines as shown in the bash_profile.txt document  <br/>
-  -you must source your changes before they will take effect in the current terminal session
+  -you must source your changes before they will take effect in the current terminal session  <br/>
-  -your bash profile will then load each time you start a new session
+  -your bash profile will then load each time you start a new session<br/>
   ```
     source ~/.bash_profile
   ```